liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

             delegate.screenlet?(self, onBookmarkListError: error)
         }

-3. When the user selects an item in the list: override this method to invoke the delegate.
+3. When the user selects an item in the list, override the `onSelectedRow` method to invoke the delegate:

         override public func onSelectedRow(row: AnyObject) {
             guard let delegate = self.delegate as?
 BookmarkListScreenletDelegate else {